sarulabs/di/README.md

 app.Delete()
 ```

 Delete closes all the objects stored in the Context.
-This means objects with the same scope created by this Context or one of its children.
-It will also call the Delete method on all the Context children.
-Once the Delete method has been called, the Context becomes unusable.
+Once a Context has been deleted, it becomes unusable.

+There are actually two delete methods: `Delete` and `DeleteWithSubContexts`

+`DeleteWithSubContexts` deletes the Context children and then the Context right away. `Delete` is a softer approach.
+It does not delete the Context children.
+Actually it does not delete the Context as long as it still has a child alive.
+So you have to call `Delete` on all the children to delete the Context.

+You probably want to use `Delete` and close the children manually. `DeleteWithSubContexts` can cause errors if the parent is deleted while its children are still used.

 The `database example` at the end of this documentation is a good example of how you can use Delete.